Governor Moore Kicks Off First Labor Relations Roundtable with Local Union Leaders

 Working with union partners, the Moore-Miller Administration is reinforcing its commitment to fair wages, promoting labor rights, spurring workforce development and supporting Maryland’s working families.

-During the 2023 legislative session, the Governor signed the Fair Wage Act of 2023, raising the minimum age to $15 an hour two years ahead of the original timeline.
+During the 2023 legislative session, the Governor signed the Fair Wage Act of 2023, raising the minimum wage to $15 an hour two years ahead of the original timeline.
 In partnership with the U.S Department of Labor and American Federation of State, County and Municipal Employees, Governor Moore also signed a three-year memoranda of understanding between the State of Maryland and Maryland’s four major civilian employee labor unions to help state employees receive fair pay and good benefits.

 Additionally, the state secured $23 million in back pay for current and former state employees and approved a $9.5 million settlement to resolve wage theft claims for public safety employees.